ChrisDancel/trading_bot/README.md

 # Recommender Trading Bot

-This project demonstrates a simple trading advice pipeline that takes into account 30 da forward forecasts of company share prices and by extension, when certain simple moving average (SMA) indicator cross over.
+This project demonstrates a simple trading advice pipeline that takes into account 30 day forward forecasts of company share prices and by extension, when certain simple moving average (SMA) indicator cross over.
-Potential buy and sell signals are collated for all companies and then emailed to a given email address with information on:
+Potential buy and sell signals are collated for all companies and then emailed to a given address with information on:
 * stock name
-* when key indicator is forecasted to cross
+* when key indicators are forecast to cross

 ### Simple trading Strategy
 * Buy signal: when SMA_50 positively crosses SMA_200